 Again, Excel or CSV files are Jane’s friend.
 Include information like Cost to Patient, Cost to You, Manufacturer, Inventory count, Re-order threshold, Inventory description, Taxable or not etc. The more you can get onto that report, the more we can bring over onto your Jane product list so you don’t have to do a manual transfer.
 Here’s the fields you have to work within Jane’s product area.

 Charts are a little trickier in their very nature as they are often compiled of images, attachments, text and are formatted in wildly different ways across different software systems.

 There are a couple of different ways that we can import charts, and for a more complete description of some of these things, you can refer to our Diving Deeper Into Importing guide.

 We can import image files (such as PDF, JPEG, PNG, or other basic image file types), as long as we’re able to match those successfully to a patient.
 Your current software may export these different than what is required, so it’s best to check first to ensure everything is good to import.

 If each patient has multiple files, these can be sorted in one of two ways.
 If each file is exported with a filename that includes patient information such as FirstName_LastName_Identifier, we can match each chart to a patient.
 An identifier should be something unique to each patient such as date of birth, health number or unique patient number.
-This helps in areas where there are similar patient names, think Jane Smith if there are multiple patients with the same name, to ensure that the correct charts go to the correct patients.
+This helps in areas where there are similar patient names (i.e. Jane Smith) and helps ensure that the correct charts go to the correct patients.

 You can also put all files for a single patient in a folder, and name the folder similarly to the above described, and once you’ve completed that, you’ll need to create a zip folder of all of the patient folders to upload to us.

-Some software exports text charts as a CSV file which we can import as text charts into Jane for you.
+Some software will export text charts as a CSV file, which we can import as text charts into Jane for you.

 For each row, there should be the patient name, a helpful identifier as mentioned above, and the chart text itself.